 - Use strict password and security guidelines for every facet of your IT.

 - Invest in up-to-date technology compatible with current security efforts.

 - Invest in a third-party data security service.

-Data privacy and security is a certain goal for every organization, and new cybersecurity threats have driven most companies to seek help.
+Data privacy and security are a certain goal for every organization, and new cybersecurity threats have driven most companies to seek help.
 It may be time to locate a reputable provider like RackCo for solid remote backup services and private cloud services in case of an unexpected cyber event.
-A small business may find third-party providers and cyber security companies can offer more efficient and safe solutions than ever before.
+A small business may find third-party providers and cybersecurity companies can offer more efficient and safe solutions than ever before.
 It is a new era of identity theft and data protection.